1gravity/Kotlin-Bloc/website/docs/extensions/android/bloc_context.md

 ## Lifecycle

-As explained [here](../../architecture/bloc/lifecycle), there are three lifecycles.
+As explained [here](../../architecture/bloc/lifecycle), there are four lifecycles.
 What we need for the `BlocContext` is an [Essenty Lifecycle](https://github.com/arkivanov/Essenty) which is the one determining when the bloc is created, started, stopped and destroyed.

 The view lifecycle can be an Activity/Fragment lifecycle, a Composable lifecycle or something similar, depending on what tech is being used for the `View`.
 A bloc should not be tied to that lifecycle since it's too short lived and it would typically lose state upon configuration changes.